conoro/hugo.conoroneill.com/content/post/conors-top-tips-for-dnfing-the-kerry-way-ultra.md

 Your browser does not support the video tag.
 </video>

 The bit I'd dreaded for months.
 The bit I lost sleep over.
 The bit I'd effectively done 4 times but was still terrified of.
 A gentle start leads to a brutally steep uphill and then it's viciously steep up and down on some very nasty terrain for what feels like days.

 Be incredibly careful with navigation.
 In my big recce I got turned around in the dark and ended up re-tracing most of my steps back to Foilmore.
 It nearly broke me.
+I was so tired, I even convinced myself that I hadn't gone wrong and the Russians had hacked all the GPS satellites.

 This time I had a compass/thumbpass and made sure I was always travelling between South and South East.
-Finally a very steep rocky track down into a farm and on to the road for a few miles to Mastergeehy.
+Finally there's a very steep rocky track down into a farm and on to the road for a few miles to Mastergeehy.

+But it's not over.

 Make sure you don't miss the turn here as you're about to deal with more awfulness.
 A very steep track up to Termon's ridge followed by a few miles of rough ankle-breaking terrain and knife-edge rocks.
 Then a never-ending but not very rough undulating route to the road into Waterville.
 More mentally hard than physically, particularly if it's heading towards 2am like it was for me.